NadiaIdris/ts-make-html-document-tree/README.md

   tagName: string;
   private _children: MyElement[] = [];
   private _classList: string[] = [];
-  /** For formatting, we need a "depth" property.
-For each when adding a child to a parent, we need to increment the dept of the child by 1.
-This is how we will know how many spaces to add before the child element.*/ private _depth: number = 0;
+  // For formatting, we need a "depth" property.
+For each when adding a child to a parent,
+  // we need to increment the dept of the child by 1.
+This is how we will know how many
+  // spaces to add before the child element. private _depth: number = 0;
 }
 ```